opentoken-io/opentoken-lib-js/README.md

 Usage
 -----

-The library exposes two functions `createSignedTokenRequests` and `createTokenRequest`.
+The library exposes two functions: `createSignedTokenRequests` and `createTokenRequest`.
 Let's go through an example of a common use case for token requests.

     // Instantiate the library.
     var lib = require("opentoken-lib")("api.opentoken.io");